 An EMI Share Scheme: What you need to know

-Incentivisation of employees is an important concern for employers who want to retain their key people.
+Incentivisation of employees is an important concern for employers who want to retain their key people and EMI share schemes is a tax efficient way of allowing employees to obtain a share in the company.
 Many employees want to share in the ownership of the company so they can benefit from an eventual sale.
-An EMI share scheme is a tax efficient way of allowing employees to obtain a share in the company.

 From the employer’s point of view, an EMI share scheme is effective because it does not involve paying bonuses to staff and so there is no pressure on cash flow.
 A deduction from taxable profits can also be claimed for the value of the shares given for free, if employees do not pay for them.